rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

    generalize to out-of-distribution inputs?
 What about adversarially crafted inputs?
 How does this vary as the training set is made more diverse?
-2. Instead of training from scratch, instead use a pretrained language model (ideally pretrained or finetuned on fanfiction) and run the same tests described above.
+2. Instead of training from scratch, instead use a pretrained language model (ideally pretrained or finetuned on this fanfiction dataset) and run the same tests described above.
 3. Try to interpret and understand the difference in model parameters after training the pretrained model never to violate the predicate.
 It might be useful to penalize the distance in model weights from the original model.
-4. Repeat above experiments but for different model sizes or training strategies and analyze which factors are relevant in how the model generalizes or changes its cognition.
+4. Repeat the above experiments but for different model sizes or training strategies and analyze which factors are relevant in how the model generalizes or changes its cognition.